CloudScope/guardianops/README.md

 - **Local state.** The ledger, pins and baseline are files.
 Production wants ClickHouse for traces, Postgres for control plane, S3 Object Lock for the ledger.
-- **No multi-tenancy, no console, no policy DSL.** Config is one JSON file — no per-agent or per-tenant policy bundles.
+- **No multi-tenancy, no console, no policy DSL.** One policy governs one proxy.
+  Policies can be built programmatically (`Config.from_dict`) as well as loaded from JSON, but there are no per-agent or per-tenant policy bundles, and no language for expressing rules beyond the config schema.
 - **The ledger is tamper-evident, not tamper-proof.** Anyone who can write the file can recompute the whole chain.
 Production wants an HMAC keyed outside the agent host, or records shipped to an append-only sink as they are written.